mborysiak/Portfolio/README.md

 <b>1.
 Predicting Wide Receiver Fantasy Football Scores:</b> https://github.com/mborysiak/Predicting-Wide-Receiver-Fantasy-Points

 This project aims to predict the fantasy football scores of NFL wide receivers.
-It scrapes individual player receiving and team passing data from pro-football-reference.com for the 2000–2016 seasons (n=~2200).
+It scrapes individual player receiving and team passing data from pro-football-reference.com and average draft position data from myfantasyleague.com for the 1998–2016 seasons.
 The data is cleaned and merged prior to feature engineering.
-The final dataset is transformed using principal component analysis (PCA) and then modeled using linear regression and k-fold cross-validation.
+The final dataset is used for training and cross-validated 5 model (Ridge, Lasso, KNN, RandomForest, and XGBoost).
+The ensemble predictions on holdout data are compared to actual performance, as well as conventional rankings.
 All work was performed independently.

 <b>2.
 Analysis of Teen Birth Rates:</b> https://github.com/mborysiak/Factors-Affecting-Teen-Pregnancy-Rate